Midyear Forum: speed meets scarcity

 | Tactical | ||

-| Favor AI beneficiaries: | Markets are increasingly focused on identifying companies exposed to AI disruption.
-We favor the physical infrastructure and equipment supporting the AI buildout – such as semiconductors, power and data center assets – that we think we stand to benefit no matter the winners or losers. | |
+| Favor AI beneficiaries | We favor infrastructure and equipment supporting the AI buildout such as semiconductors, power and data centers.
+We think they stand to benefit no matter AI’s eventual winners or losers.
+We see the AI boom lifting U.S. corporate earnings. underpinning our U.S. equity overweight. | |

-| Select international exposures | We like hard-currency EM debt due to improved economic resilience, disciplined fiscal and monetary policy and a high ratio of commodities exporters.
-In Europe, we are overweight short-term European government bonds on valuation and favor equity sectors such as infrastructure. | |
+| Selected international exposures | We like hard-currency EM debt on economic resilience, disciplined fiscal and monetary policy and a high ratio of commodities exporters.
+We’re also overweight EM equities, preferring commodity exporters and AI beneficiaries.
+In Europe, we favor equity sectors like infrastructure. | |

 | Strategic | ||

 | Portfolio construction | We favor a scenario-based approach as AI winners and losers emerge.
-We lean on private markets and hedge funds for idiosyncratic return and to anchor portfolios in mega forces. | |
+We lean on private markets and hedge funds for idiosyncratic returns and to anchor portfolios in mega forces. | |

-| Infrastructure equity and private credit | We find infrastructure equity valuations attractive and mega forces underpinning structural demand.
-We still like private credit but see dispersion ahead – highlighting the importance of manager selection. | |
+| Infrastructure equity and private credit | We find infrastructure equity valuations attractive as geopolitical fragmentation and the AI build-out underpin structural demand.
+We still like private credit but see an increase in dispersion of returns.
+This highlights the importance of manager selection. | |

-| Beyond market-cap benchmarks | We get granular in public markets.
-We favor DM government bonds outside the U.S. Within equities, we favor EM over DM yet get selective in both.
-In EM, we like India which sits at the intersection of mega forces.
-In DM, we like Japan as mild inflation and corporate reforms brighten the outlook. | |
+| Beyond market cap benchmarks | We get granular in public markets.
+We favor DM government bonds outside the U.S. Within equities, we favor EM over DM – and get selective in both.
+In EM, we like India because it sits at the intersection of mega forces.
+In DM, we like Japan amid inflation and corporate reforms. | |

-Note: Views are from a U.S. dollar perspective, April 2026.
+Note: Views are from a U.S. dollar perspective, June 2026.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.

-Tactical granular views
+Tactical granular views table

-Six- to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, April 2026
+Six- to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, June 2026

 We have lengthened our tactical investment horizon back to six to 12 months.
 The table below reflects this and, importantly, leaves aside the opportunity for alpha, or the potential to generate above-benchmark returns – especially at a time of heightened volatility.